-Dr. Noorfarah Merali is a Registered Counselling Psychologist with expertise in Immigrant Families, Cross-cultural Adaptation, and Immigrant and Refugee Mental Health.
-She is a tenured professor in the Counselling Psychology Graduate Program, and is a Faculty Fellow of the Centre for Global Citizenship Education and Research.
-She has also been an Affiliate Faculty Member of the University of Alberta's Prairie Metropolis Centre of Excellence for Research on Immigration, Integration, and Diversity since its inception.
+Dr. Noorfarah Merali is a Registered Counselling Psychologist with expertise in Cross-Cultural Counselling and Cross-Cultural Adaptation.
+She is a tenured professor in the Counselling Psychology Graduate Program at the University of Alberta, and is a Faculty Fellow of the Centre for Global Citizenship Education and Research.
+She is a scientist-practitioner, meaning she provides counselling, conducts scientific research on counselling at the university, and also trains other psychologists how to counsel.

 Dr. Merali served as the Director of Clinical Training for the Doctoral Program in Counselling Psychology Accredited by the Canadian Psychological Association, as well as the Coordinator for all Counselling Psychology Graduate Programs at the University of Alberta for the 5 year period from September 2008 to April 2013, including the Master’s thesis-based, course-based, and School Counselling programs.
 She has resumed the role of Coordinator and Director for the School Counselling Master’s Program since September 2017.